Violence during Ethiopian protests was ethnically tinged, say eyewitnesses

 Reuters could not verify in all circumstances who was responsible for starting the violence.

-Writing by Maggie Fick; Editing by Katharine Houreld and Hugh Lawson
+Writing by Maggie Fick; Editing by Katharine Houreld, Hugh Lawson and Christina Fincher